ai-forma/forma-docs/src/how-to/evaluations.md

 As you might have read in the [Evaluations explanation](../documentation/evals.md), evaluations are fundamental for developing trustworthy and reliable AI Agents.
 Forma encourages people to run evaluations often.
 This tutorial aims to explain the workflow that Forma has envisioned for Evaluations.

-In simple terms, an evaluation is actually a very simple concept:
+In simple terms, an evaluation is a straightforward concept:

 1. You have a sample question
 2. You ask that question to your agent
-3. You then you use some metric or rubric to decide whether the answer is good enough or not, and why (this will sometimes require having a sample output)
+3. You then use some metric or rubric to decide whether the answer is good enough or not, and why (this will sometimes require having a sample output)

 Forma can help us with these three steps.

-> **Note**: *Offline* evaluations refer to the evaluations **ran before** deploying an AI Agent.
+> **Note**: *Offline* evaluations refer to the evaluations **run before** deploying an AI Agent.
 They are different from *online* or *continuous* evaluation in that they can use pre-established datasets to compare actual vs expected answers.
 Continuous evaluation is still in development.

 ## 1. Use *Personas* to generate sample questions